 - (1) Eligibility.
-An attorney (PHV Applicant) who is neither an active member of the Utah State Bar nor a Federal Attorney but who is an active member in good standing in the bar of any state or the District of Columbia may be admitted pro hac vice for the limited purpose of appearing in a case in this district. - (A) Restrictions on Pro Hac Vice Admission.
-Pro hac vice admission is not available to any attorney who: - (i) is a member of the Utah State Bar;
+A PHV applicant is an active member in good standing in the bar of any state or the District of Columbia but not an active member of the Utah State Bar or a federal attorney.
+A PHV applicant may be admitted for the limited purpose of appearing in a case in this district after associating with local counsel. - (A) Restrictions on Pro Hac Vice Admission.
+Pro hac vice admission is not available to any attorney who:

-- (ii) except as provided in section 83-1.1(c)(1)(B), maintains any law office in Utah; or - (iii) has already been admitted pro hac vice in 3 unrelated cases in the previous 5 years in this district, unless the court finds good cause for the attorney not seeking admission to the Utah State Bar. - (B) Exemption from Restrictions.
+- (i) is a member of the Utah State Bar; - (ii) except as provided in section 83-1.1(c)(1)(B), maintains any law office in Utah; or - (iii) has already been admitted pro hac vice in 3 unrelated cases in the previous 5 years in this district, unless the court finds good cause for the attorney not seeking admission to the Utah State Bar. - (B) Exemption from Restrictions.
 A PHV Applicant who is an active member in good standing in the bar of any state or the District of Columbia and who maintains a law office in Utah may be admitted pro hac vice while awaiting admission to the Utah State Bar.
-Within 45 days after notice from the Utah State Bar of admission, denial of admission, or, under a Utah State Bar admission rule, upon termination of eligibility to practice, the PHV Applicant must- - (i) when admitted, apply for Attorney Admission under section 83-1.1(a) and pay the required admission fee; or - (ii) when denied admission or upon termination of eligibility to practice, cease practicing law in this court under section 83-1.1(c)(1) and: - (a) send a notice of admission status to the Clerk's Office (utdecf_clerk@utd.uscourts.gov); and - (b) file a withdrawal of counsel or a substitution of counsel in every case in which the PHV Applicant has appeared. - (2) Local Counsel.
-The PHV Applicant must associate with an active, local member (Local Counsel) of this court's bar who resides in the State of Utah.
-Local Counsel must: - (A) file a motion seeking pro hac vice admission for the PHV Applicant;
+Within 45 days after notice from the Utah State Bar of admission, denial of admission, or, under a Utah State Bar admission rule, upon termination of eligibility to practice, the PHV Applicant must- - (i) when admitted, apply for Attorney Admission under section 83-1.1(a) and pay the required admission fee; or - (ii) when denied admission or upon termination of eligibility to practice, cease practicing law in this court under section 83-1.1(c)(1) and: - (a) send a notice of admission status to the Clerk's Office(utdecf\clerk@utd.uscourts.gov); and - (b) file a withdrawal of counsel or a substitution of counsel in every case in which the PHV Applicant has appeared.

+(2) Local Counsel.